-The command line launching the application must have two arguments: the plant number and the log file name and path, for example:
+The command line launching the logger must have two arguments: the plant number and the log file name and path, for example:

-IAS0410ObjPlantLogger 1 c:\testing\results.bin
+IAS0410ObjPlantLogger 5 c:\testing\results.bin

-The application must be able to complete the following tasks:
+The logger must be able to complete the following tasks:

 - 1. Attach and detach the emulator DLL. - 2.
 Read data created by the emulator, add the timestamp and show it in Windows command prompt window. - 3.
-Stop and restart the data stream from DLL into application. - 4.
+Stop and restart the data stream from emulator DLL into application. - 4.
 Temporarily break and then resume the data generating and sending. - 5.
 Store the data in log file. - 6.
-Store the data inside application in a data structure. - 7.
-Read data from log file into data structure. - 8.
-Search data from data structure and show the results in Windows command prompt window.
+Store the data inside logger in a data structure. - 7.
+Read data from log file into the logger inner data structure. - 8.
+Search data from the inner data structure and show the results in Windows command prompt window.

-The human opperator controls the application with commands typed on the keyboard.
+The human ooperator controls the application with commands typed on the keyboard.